-FACTBOX-Tech firms, Wall Street lead job cuts in Corporate America | Technology
+FACTBOX-Tech firms, Wall Street lead job cuts in corporate America | Technology

 Financial firms: Goldman Sachs Group Inc:

-The premier Wall Street investment bank will start cutting thousands of jobs across the firm, two sources familiar with the move have told Reuters, as it prepares for a tough economic environment in the year ahead.
-The job cuts are expected to be just over 3,000, one of the sources said, in what would be the biggest workforce reduction for the bank since the 2008 financial crisis.
+on Jan.
+11 in a sweeping cost-cutting drive, with around a third of those affected coming from the investment banking and global markets division, a source familiar with the matter told Reuters.
+The job cuts are expected to be just over 3,000, one of the sources said on Jan.
+9, in what would be the biggest workforce reduction for the bank since the financial crisis.

 Morgan Stanley: The Wall Street powerhouse is expected to start a fresh round of layoffs globally in the coming weeks, Reuters reported on Nov.
 3, as dealmaking business takes a hit.